 - An equal number of sets and reps should be performed with both the left and right leg in front

-This movement intensity could also be increased by elevating the back foot onto a bench which increases the range of motion and challenges our stability.
+The BSS is a single-leg squat variation progression from the traditional split squat.
+Elevating the back foot onto a bench increases the range of motion and challenges core stability.

 - Using a rack, set the pins at a level that allows the barbell to rest at shoulder height

-- Place fingertips of each hand at equal distance on the bar and rotate elbows under the bar.
-The bar should rest in the fingertips and the triceps should be parallel with the ground
+- Place the fingertips of each hand at an equal distance on the bar and rotate the elbows under the bar.
+The bar should rest on the fingertips, and the triceps should be parallel to the ground

 - Unrack the bar by stacking the hips under the shoulders and standing up